 Some programs provide down payment assistance as a silent second mortgage, with no payments due until the home is sold or refinanced.
 Other programs offer grants or forgive the loan once you live in the home for a certain amount of time.
 "If someone qualifies for any down payment assistance, they should go for it," Rains says.

-Conventional mortgage.
-Fannie Mae and Freddie Mac will back loans with down payments as low as 3 percent.
+Fannie Mae and Freddie Mac will back loans with down payments as low as 3%.
 You will need solid credit to get these loans, but they will be cheaper than an FHA loan.
 The more you put down, the less your PMI.
-If your lender says he doesn't offer those loans, you should shop around.
+If your lender says it doesn't offer those loans, you should shop around.